USS Devilfish: Service history

 Assigned to the area between Sagami Wan and the northern Nanpō Islands, Devilfish was attacked by a kamikaze plane on 20 March before she entered her patrol area.
 The plane crashed into her as the submarine was submerging, destroying the mast structure and causing serious leakage.
 Devilfish returned to Saipan and Pearl Harbor for repairs, departing Pearl Harbor on 20 May on her third patrol.

-She sought targets in Bungo Suido and off northern Honshū, and on 16 June, in heavy seas, attacked an enemy submarine carrying a midget submarine on its deck.
-On 26 June, she attacked an escort ship, but in both cases the targets escaped.
-During this patrol she acted as lifeguard for strikes accompanying the Okinawa operation, and several times rendezvoused with other submarines to take off medical cases and previously rescued aviators.
+She sought targets in Bungo Suido and off northern Honshū, and on 16 June in heavy seas, attacked an enemy submarine carrying a midget submarine on her deck.
+On 26 June, she attacked an escort ship, but in both cases, the targets escaped.
+During this patrol, she acted as a lifeguard for strikes accompanying the Okinawa operation, and several times met with other submarines to take off medical cases and previously rescued aviators.

 Devilfish called at to Guam to refit from 7 July-2 August, then sailed to the Nanpō Islands for her fourth war patrol, during which her primary mission was lifeguard duty for the 3rd Fleet raids on Japan.
 On 10 August, she bombarded Tori Shima, and on 16 August, after the end of hostilities, departed for Midway and San Francisco.